Ohno17/okOS/README.md

 Make sure to have an emulator like QEMU and a compiler like NASM.\
 You need GCC too.
 ## Nix
-You can use the nix file to download the emulator (QEMU), compiler (NASM) and gcc.
+You can use the Nix file to download the emulator (QEMU), compiler (NASM) and gcc.
 (Download dependancies with Nix)